-Aquilegias are elegant flowers and reaching between 60-80cm(24-31in) they are idea for the middle of the border.
+Aquilegias are elegant flowers and reaching between 60-80cm(24-31in) they are ideal for the middle of the border.
 Varying in shades they are suitable for any colour scheme and look great in relaxed planting arrangements, having a light airy appearance.

 These fascinating, herbaceous perennials for the early summer garden do best in sandy, loamy soils and will not tolerate heavy clay.
 They will thrive in full sun or partial shade and are generally trouble-free throughout the year.
 Even before the plants come into bloom, their attractive, lacy foliage provides a charming foil to many spring flowers.